C3P0-102/career_assistant/README.md

 ## Welcome! 👋

 This is `app.py`, a smart conversational agent, designed to chat with visitors on a website.
-It answers your questions about Ed's career, skills, background, and much more with the help of advanced AI!
+It answers your questions about career, skills, background, and much more with the help of advanced AI!

 ## What Can It Do? 🌟

 - Chat with users in natural language using [OpenAI GPT-4o-mini](https://openai.com)
-- Pull details from Ed's LinkedIn resume (PDF) to provide accurate info
 - Record user contact info and questions for follow-up
 - Send instant notifications when someone shows interest (via Pushover)
 - Friendly web chat interface powered by Gradio